Set up Gloo Mesh

 Example output:

-Verify that your Gloo Mesh setup is correctly installed.
-This check might take a few seconds to verify that:
+Verify that your Gloo Mesh Enterprise setup is correctly installed.
+If not, try debugging the relay connection.
+Note that this check might take a few seconds to verify that:

-- Your Gloo Platform product licenses are valid and current.
+- Your Gloo product licenses are valid and current.

-- The agents in the workload clusters are successfully identified by the control plane.
+- The agents in the workload clusters are successfully identified by the management server.

 meshctl check --kubecontext $MGMT_CONTEXT